WestMichiganRubyTraining/discover_ruby/README.md

 It's often handy to do something with each item in an array, so arrays have a method called `each` to do just that.
 It walks through the array in order and hands you a single item in a variable found between the "pipe" characters.
-(You'll have to hunt for it on your keyboard, but it's there!)
+(You'll have to hunt for the "pipe" key on your keyboard, but it's there!)
 In this case, the variable is called `item`.

 This code will output the three numbers in the array, one to a line.
 This task